bjDoctor/OptimusBot/README.md

 A Dockerfile is also available, which enables the bot to run on any platform.
 To build the docker image run the command `docker build -t optimusbot -f .\Dockerfile .` from the solution directory.
 To run the app in a container, execute: `docker run optimusbot`

+Unfortunately, I did not spend the time to investigate how the tests could be run inside a docker container...

+## GitHub Actions

+A GitHub Action pipeline, which builds the app using MSBuild and runs the tests, has also been setup for this repo.